- Corporate governance

 The Committee meets on a quarterly basis, or more frequently when determined by the Chair, and matters can be considered out of session if needed.
-The key focus this year was the development of the Staff Recognition Scheme Policy, the new Learning and Development Strategy and responding to issues arising from the 2016 APS Employee Census.
+The key focus in 2017–18 was on the development of the Staff Recognition Scheme Policy, the new Learning and Development Strategy and responding to issues arising from the APS Employee Census.

 Work Health and Safety Committee

-The Office's Work Health and Safety Committee is made up of elected staff representatives from each of our state and Canberra offices, and is chaired by the Senior Assistant Ombudsman, Operations Branch.
-The committee meets on a quarterly basis throughout the year.
+The Office's Work Health and Safety Committee is made up of elected staff representatives from each of our offices and is chaired by the SAO of the Complaints Management and Education Branch.
+The committee meets on a quarterly basis.
 It has a strategic role in reviewing work health and safety matters and procedures to ensure we comply with the terms of the Work Health and Safety Act 2011.

 Workplace Relations Committee

-The Chief Operating Officer chairs the Workplace Relations Committee.
+The COO chairs the Workplace Relations Committee.
 It comprises employee, management and union representatives and is the principle forum for regular exchange on change and workplace issues.